RemyVim/ink-if-story-template/docs/reference/choices.md

 layout: default
 title: Choices
 description: >-
-  Customize how choices appear in your Ink story — tone indicators, numbering, and disabled options.
+  Customize how choices appear in your Ink story—tone indicators, numbering, and disabled options.
 ---
 # Choices